How to Approach a Ruby on Rails Upgrade

 Can I upgrade Ruby on Rails versions on my own?

 Certainly.
-The latest version of Rails usually has an upgrade guide.
+The latest Rails version usually has an upgrade guide.
 You can view the most recent one here.
 Railsdiff.org showcases the differences between a default install of any two Rails versions.
 This can help you estimate the amount of time your upgrade will require.
 We strongly advise that you estimate that before beginning your project.

 What happens if I don’t upgrade?